New Ministry of Lay Pastoral Leaders

 Watch the Information Evening on the Ministry of Lay Pastoral Leader

-DoK Lay Pastoral Leaders – Expression of Interest – March 2022 – complete this form to explore this new ministry further
+Lay Pastoral Leader – Expression of Interest – March 2022 – complete this form to explore this new ministry further

 For more information, check out our page on Training